-Figure 8 considers a shock to transfers of 1 percent with estimated persistencies.
-The differences is due to the fact the persistency of the AR(1) process is higher under FP rule #1 (0.73 vs. 0.56).
-Besides the persistency which account to what extent IRFs bend, we observe a typical case where the Ricardian equivalence is broken for aggregate consumption.
-Ricardian consumers save the temporary increase in transfers under both rules, whereas the non-Ricardian agents consume all what they receive.
-This positive response of consumption by non-Ricardian agents, explained by their extreme impatience, dominates and lead to an aggregate consumption multiplier that is positive for about one year.
-Further, GDP increases and display a larger multiplier than for consumption.
-Here it is appreciated a fundamental shock to FP rule, which would be qualitatively similar to a "surplus" shock.
+Figure 8 considers a shock to transfers of 1 percent.
+Note that the estimated persistence of the AR(1) process for the transfers process is 0.56.
+Ricardian consumers save the temporary increase in transfers, whereas non-Ricardian agents consume all.
+The positive response of consumption by non-Ricardian agents leads to an aggregate consumption multiplier that is positive for about one year.
+GDP increases as well, the response path suggests a larger multiplier than consumption.